Defining $\mathbb Z$ using unit groups: Non-existence of uniform existential or purely universal definitions of

-\begin{proof} We apply Proposition \ref{thm:uni} to $A:=A_1 =\oo_K$ and $A:=A_2=\oo_{\bar K}\setminus \oo_K$, with $F = \bar{K}$.
+\begin{proof} We apply Proposition \ref{thm:uni} to $A:=A_1 =\oo_K$ and $A:=A_2=\oo_{\bar K}\setminus \oo_K$, with $F = \bar{K}$, the algebraic closure of $K$.
 If $A_1$ has a uniform diophantine definition across fields in $\calL$, then $\oo_K$ has a diophantine definition over $\oo_{\bar K}$.
-If $A_2$ has a uniform diophantine definition across fields in $\calL$, then $\oo_{\bar K} \setminus \oo_K$ has a diophantine definition over $\oo_{\bar K}$ or, equivalently, $\oo_K$ has a purely universal definition over $\oo_{\bar K}$.
+If $A_2$ has a uniform diophantine definition across rings of integers of fields in $\calL$, then $\oo_{\bar K} \setminus \oo_K$ has a diophantine definition over $\oo_{\bar K}$ or, equivalently, $\oo_K$ has a purely universal definition over $\oo_{\bar K}$.
 In either case $\oo_K$ has a first-order definition over $\oo_{\bar K}$.
 But by the result of J. Robinson (\cite{Rob1}) we know that the first-order theory of any number field is undecidable and by a result of van den Dries (\cite{Dries4}) we know that the first-order theory of $\oo_{\bar \Q}$ is decidable.
 Hence neither $A_1$, nor $A_2$ can have a uniform existential definition across elements of $\calL$.
-Therefore, there is no uniform purely universal definition of $\oo_K$ across elements of $\calL$. \end{proof}
+Therefore, there is no uniform purely universal definition of $\oo_K$ across rings of integers of elements of $\calL$. \end{proof}

-Applying the discussion above to $K=\Q$. we get: \begin{corollary} There is no existential or purely universal definition of $\Z$ uniform across all rings of integers of number fields. \end{corollary} Finally we note that in view of the results above, the uniform definition of $\Z$ across all number fields we give in Theorem \ref{thm:main} is the best possible as far as the arithmetic hierarchy is concerned: the statement of that theorem would be false if we replaced ``$\forall \forall\exists \ldots \exists$'' by ``$\exists$."
+Applying the discussion above to $K=\Q$. we get: \begin{corollary} There is no existential or purely universal definition of $\Z$ uniform across all rings of integers of number fields. \end{corollary} Finally we note that in view of the results above, the uniform definition of $\Z$ across all number fields we give in Theorem \ref{thm:main} is the best possible as far as the arithmetic hierarchy is concerned: the statement of that theorem would be false if we replaced ``$\forall \forall\exists \ldots \exists$'' by ``$\exists \ldots \exists$".

 \begin{bibdiv}

 \begin{biblist}

 \bib{CasVidVid}{article}{ author={Castillo, Marianela}, author={Vidaux, Xavier}, author={Videla, Carlos~R.}, title={Julia {R}obinson numbers and arithmetical dynamic of quadratic polynomials}, date={2020}, ISSN={0022-2518}, journal={Indiana Univ.
 Math.
 J.}, volume={69}, number={3}, pages={873\ndash 885}, }